polybase/example-nft-metadata/README.md

 truffle migrate --network goerli
 ```

 This would deploy your NFT in the Goerli test network.
-Make sure you recharge your Goerli testnet using the Goerli faucet.
+Make sure you recharge your Goerli testnet wallet using the Goerli faucet.

 ## Creating a collection in Polybase

-Now login to Polybase explorer & create a new app.
+Now login to [Polybase explorer](https://explorer.testnet.polybase.xyz/) & create a new app.
 You would be taken to the default boilerplate.
 Remove that code and paste the code given below.
 You can find this code in our [docs](https://polybase.xyz/docs/dynamic-nft-metadata).

 ```shell
 @public